Main Content

 1. If you are connecting to a local or remote device over Modbus, make sure that the device is powered on and available.

-2. Industrial Communication Toolbox can communicate over Modbus using TCP/IP or Serial RTU.
-If you are connecting via TCP/IP, you need to know the IP address or host name of the Modbus server.
-If you are connecting via Serial RTU, you need to specify the Serial port the Modbus server is connected to.
+2. Industrial Communication Toolbox can communicate over Modbus using TCP/IP or serial RTU protocols.
+If you are connecting via TCP/IP protocol, you need to know the IP address or host name of the Modbus server.
+If you are connecting via serial RTU protocol, you need to specify the serial port the Modbus server is connected to.

-4. When you have connected, you can communicate with your device.
+4. Once you have created the Modbus connection, you can communicate with your device.
 See Read Temperature from a Remote Temperature Sensor for an example of communicating with a device.
 See Other Troubleshooting Tips for Modbus for tips about communication issues after initial connection.

 Other Troubleshooting Tips for Modbus